-The opportunity to negotiate your pay should excite, not stress you.
+Kill it.
+The opportunity to negotiate your pay must excite, not stress you.
 Poor preparation for questions about money could mean a low offer or no offer at all!

 Take Charge of the Pay Discussion